-Prior to deadline: Incorrectly submitted assignment needs to be deleted off moodle and the student must re-submit to correct Turnitin submission area.
-NB This will not affect the student’s similarity percentage.
+Prior to deadline: Incorrectly submitted assignments need to be deleted off moodle by QAHE teaching or support staff.
+Students must re-submit to the correct Turnitin submission area.
+NB This will not affect their similarity percentage.

-After deadline: Relevant assignments need to be moved to the correct inbox via the TurnitinUK website.
+After deadline: Relevant assignments need to be moved to the correct inbox via the TurnitinUK website by QAHE teaching or support staff.
 NB The original date & time stamp will be retained and the similarity report will not be affected.

 Anonymous marking: You may have to look at the logs to identify a student’s submission.
 Filtering the moodle Turnitin logs by a particular student will tell you the exact submission time & title which will help you find the paper in an anonymised inbox.
 Course Mgt < Logs < Select TII inbox as activity and name of student

-Workaround: If you are unable to move the paper on the TurnitinUK website, you may download a copy off moodle and manually upload it to the correct place while deleting it from the wrong inbox.
+Workaround: If you are unable to move papers on the TurnitinUK website, you may download copies from moodle and manually upload them to the correct place while deleting them from the wrong inbox.
 NB This will not retain the original date & time of submission which you will need to make a note of it to ensure that papers are not treated as late.
-This is extra work for everyone involved in the marks admin and will also email a new digital receipt to the student which may confuse them.
+Please note that this is extra work for everyone involved in the marks admin and will also email a new digital receipt to the students which may confuse them.

 Treated as a non-submission if not picked up prior to the deadline.
 Assignments cannot be moved via the TurnitinUK website.
 Should the student end up uploading their paper to the correct moodle page, the similarity will be flagged up and if the paper ends up being marked, the match needs to be excluded from the report.

 - If a paper is rejected by Turnitin, students will receive an error message telling them what’s wrong with their paper.
-It’s the student’s responsibility to reach out for help if in doubt.
+It’s the student’s responsibility to double check their submission has gone through and reach out for help or consult the help guides if in doubt.
 If they ignore the error message, they may not have a submission against their name as a result.

 After deadline: All inboxes accept late submissions up until the 7-day cut-off point provided students haven’t made a prior submission.
 Students will have one single attempt to upload their final version.
 Their work will be treated as late and will be capped.

-- In some cases, we end up seeing a Submit to Turnitin link against their name.
-When we click on the link, moodle tries to push the paper through Turnitin again which will replicate the same error message that the student would have received (and chose to ignore).
+- In some cases, we end up seeing a Submit to Turnitin link against a submission.
+Clicking on the link will make moodle try to push the paper through to Turnitin again.
+This will replicate the same error message that the student would have received (and chose to ignore).

-After deadline: If a Submit to Turnitin link is spotted by the convenor as part of the initial checks and prior to the 7 day cut-off, the student should be contacted and asked to resubmit.
+After deadline: If a Submit to Turnitin link is spotted by the convenor as part of the initial checks and prior to the 7 day cut-off, the student should be contacted and asked to upload their final version.
 The assignment should then be treated as late and will be capped.

 Students emailing their work to their tutors for assessment & upload onto Turnitin undermines the university’s online submission practice.
 Email submissions must not be accepted, marked or uploaded on students’ behalf (not possible in anonymised inbox anyway).
 Students should be encouraged to make a submission prior or after the deadline.